openfaas/docs/docs/reference/ssl/swarm-with-traefik.md

 This configuration does a few important things:

-* The `--api=true` flag enables Traefik's Web UI,
-* The `--docker.*` flags tell Traefik to use Docker and specify that it's running in a Docker Swarm cluster.
+* The `--providers.docker.*` flags tell Traefik to use Docker and specify that it's running in a Docker Swarm cluster.
-* The `--defaultEntryPoints` and `--entryPoints` flags define entry points and protocols to be used.
+* The `--entryPoints` flags define entry points and protocols to be used.
 In our case this includes HTTP on port 80 and HTTPS on port 443.
-* The `--acme.*` flags configure Traefik to use the ACME protocol to generate Let's Encrypt certificates to secure your OpenFaaS cluster with SSL.
-Make sure to replace the `openfaas.mydomain.com` domain placeholders in the `--acme.domains` flag with your own domain.
-You can specify multiple domains by separating them with a comma and space.
-We also setup a volume `acme` to store the resulting certificate files.
+* The `--certificatesresolvers.*` flags configure Traefik to use the ACME protocol to generate Let's Encrypt certificates to secure your OpenFaaS cluster with SSL.
+Make sure to set your own email within the `certificatesresolvers.myhttpchallenge.acme.email` command line argument of the traefik service.
 * Expose the ports required for Traefik.
 Traefik uses port `8080` for its operations and UI, while in the last step we configured ports `80` and `443` and entrypoints for internet traffic.
 These will be used / proxied to OpenFaaS
 * Binds the docker socket to the traefik container so that it can communicate with the Docker API and dertermine the number of containers and their IP addressess.
 * Adds `traefik` to the `functions   network so that it can communicate with the OpenFaaS components.